 - Parking: 6 spots at the trailhead with a high clearance 4×4 vehicle only.
 40 spots at the parking lot off of Vultee Arch Road.
 A lot more roadside parking on BoyntonPass Rd.

 There are a few ways you can get to Devil’s Bridge trailhead.
 One is from Mescal Trail off of Long Canyon Rd.
-Mescal trail is an out and back 2.6 mile trail.
-I read on alltrails.com that sometimes due to recent rainfall you will have to cross a stream with mid-calf-deep water.
+(Mescal trail is an out and back 2.6-mile trail).
 Devil’s Bridge trailhead is across the street from the end of Mescal Trail.

 - Distance: About a 3 miles round trip from Cathedral Rock trailhead